MemoryTalker: Personalized Speech-Driven 3D Facial Animation via Audio-Guided Stylization: Proposed Method

 \subsection{Facial Motion Memory}

 First, we design a motion memory $\textbf{M}_{m} \in \mathbb{R}^{n \times c}$ with $n$ slots and $c$ channels to store motion feature $f_m^t \in \mathbb{R}^c$.
-The facial motion $v^t \in \mathbb{R}^3$ denotes the 3D movement of vertices over a neutral-face mesh template for each frame at time step $t$ \cite{codetalker2023}.
+The facial motion $v^t \in \mathbb{R}^3$ denotes the 3D movement of vertices over a neutral-face mesh template for the $t$-th frame \cite{codetalker2023}.
 To this end, $v^t$ is transformed into facial motion feature $f_m^t$ using a motion encoder $E_m$.
 The encoded facial motion feature is used as a query to access our motion memory $\textbf{M}_{m}$.
 When the facial motion feature $f_m^t$ is given as a query in the motion memory $\textbf{M}_m$, the attention weight $w_m^i$ can be obtained by calculating the similarity between the $f_m^t$ and each slot $s_m^i$ in $\textbf{M}_m$.
 This addressing procedure can be formulated as